 Yet inflation was in the first instance invoked to eliminate the Creator, because of, among other things, what was perceived as a serious fine-tuning problem for the standard big bang model.
 But the inflation scenario that is favoured by the BICEP2 data, is disfavoured by the God particle.
 However, the Higgs boson detection has now been put at a confidence limit of 99.999999999%13 which is much, much higher than that for the detection of cosmic inflation, via the signature of primordial gravitational waves, which has now been thrown into doubt.14

-- The assumption is that the universe arose out of a singularity by a quantum fluctuation of some false vacuum field.
+The assumption is that the universe arose out of a singularity by a quantum fluctuation of some false vacuum field.
 The latter is another unknown, which will be discussed elsewhere.
-Return to text.

-- Flat means the geometry of the universe is Euclidean.
-Return to text.
+Flat means the geometry of the universe is Euclidean.

-- E.g. dark matter, dark energy, etc. –unknown fudge factors to explain unknowns.
-See Big bang fudge factors.
-Return to text.
+E.g. dark matter, dark energy, etc. –unknown fudge factors to explain unknowns.
+See

-- String theory is based on the idea that tiny vibrating strings are the fundamental units of all particles in the universe.
+String theory is based on the idea that tiny vibrating strings are the fundamental units of all particles in the universe.
 The universe is 10 or 11 dimensional or even more if you include super-symmetry (SUSY).
 The problem is that there are something like 10500 different possible models of reality and so String theory is essentially untestable.
-Return to text.

 ”The multiverse is an all-purpose excuse for not being able to explain anything about particle physics.”